Maarten14C/rintcal/cran-comments.md

 ## Test environments
-* local OSX install, R 4.5.0
+* local OSX install, R 4.5.1
-* rhub: windows, linux ubuntu & gcc13
+* rhub: windows, linux ubuntu

 ## R CMD check results

 0 Errors | 0 Warnings | 0 Notes

-The bug causing the Error in the Vignette of `rice` has been repaired.
-Apologies for the oversight.
+No changes to worse in dependencies (rice) and imports (clam, coffee, rbacon, rplum).
+All of these packages are maintained by me.